emacsmirror/mip-mode/README.md

 (global-mip-mode t)
 ```

+# Configuration

-Next, mip-mode must be told where your projects are located:
+First, mip-mode must be told where your projects are located:

 ```
 (add-to-list 'mip-workspaces "~/workspace")